Clackmannan

-History and toponymy

 Name and toponymy

 The name Clackmannan may be of Brittonic origin.
-The first element is probably *clog, meaning "rock, crag, cliff" (c.f.
-Welsh clog), and the second is the personal name Manau, from the root man- meaning "projecting.

-The name of the town has been said to allude to the Stone of Manau or Stone of Mannan, a pagan monument that can be seen in the town square beside the Tolbooth or Tollbooth Tower, which dates from 1592.
+The first element is probably *clog, meaning "rock, crag, cliff" (cf. Welsh clog), and the second is the personal name Manau, from the root man- meaning "projecting.
+The name of the town has been said to allude to the Stone of Manau or Stone of Mannan, a pagan monument that can be seen in the town square beside Clackmannan Tolbooth, which dates from 1592.